Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 to use an existing database, and follow the prompts to give details to identify the database.

-Next you will be prompted whether or not to setup ingress.
-Ingress will allow the Imply control plane to be deployed with a Google managed certificate, allowing secure connections to the manager.
+Choose whether to set up GKE Ingress for the Imply cluster, allowing secure connections to the Imply Manager.
 This requires that you have at least one Cloud DNS managed zone configured.

 Ingress can be automatically configured using Cloud DNS

-and Google Managed Certiciates to allow secure connections
+and Google Managed Certificates to allow secure connections

 to the Imply Manager.
 This feature requires that a Cloud DNS